rey-allan/rey-allan/README.md

 ### Smash GAN

 In this project, I implemented Deep Convolutional Generative Adversarial Networks (DCGAN) to generate new characters from the [Super Smash Bros.
 Ultimate](https://www.smashbros.com/en_US/) Nintendo game.
-Although the results are not particularly impressive, the model was able to learn some of the fundamental elements that form the characters: legs, arms and weapon-like silhouettes, and fighting poses.
+Although the results weren't exactly as I expected, the model was able to learn some of the fundamental elements that form the characters: legs, arms and weapon-like silhouettes, and fighting poses.

 <p align="center">
   <img src="img/smash-gan.png" width="80%" />